awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-terminate.md

 ## Description<a name="eb3-terminatedescription"></a>

-Terminates the running environment so that you do not incur charges for unused AWS resources\.
+Terminates the running environment so that you don't incur charges for unused AWS resources\.

 Using the `--all` option, deletes the application that the current directory was initialized to using [eb init](eb3-init.md)\.
-The command terminates all environments in the application, terminates the application's [application versions](applications-versions.md) and [saved configurations](environment-configuration-savedconfig.md), and then deletes the application\.
+The command terminates all environments in the application\.
+It also terminates the [application versions](applications-versions.md) and [saved configurations](environment-configuration-savedconfig.md) for the application, and then deletes the application\.

 If the root directory contains a `platform.yaml` file specifying a custom platform, this command terminates the running custom environment\.

 **Note**
 You can always launch a new environment using the same version later\.
-If you have data from an environment that you would like to preserve, create a snapshot of your current database instance before you terminate the environment\.
-You can later use it as the basis for new DB instance when you create a new environment\.
-For more information, see [Creating a DB Snapshot](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html) in the *Amazon Relational Database Service User Guide*\.
+If you have data from an environment that you want to preserve, set the database deletion policy to `Retain` before terminating the environment\.
+This keeps the database operational outside of Elastic Beanstalk\.
+After this, any Elastic Beanstalk environments must connect to it as an external database\.
+If you want to back up the data without keeping the database operational, set the deletion policy to take a snapshot of the database before terminating the environment\.
+For more information, see [Database lifecycle](using-features.managing.db.md#environments-cfg-rds-lifecycle) in the *Configuring environments* chapter of this guide\.

 ## Syntax<a name="eb3-terminatesyntax"></a>